Pxtri2156/CS336_Final_Project/README.md

 * feature_path: the path of feature dataset.
 * feature_method: method feature extraction that you want to apply.
 * similarity_measure: method similarity measure that you want to apply.
+* ground_truth: the path ground_truth.
+If you want to query, you can't enter this path.
 ```sh
 python main.py \\
 --option="query" \\